opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/connectors/amazon_s3.rst

    - Path
    - Headers (optional)

-5. From the preview of the first 20 records that appears, configure the source.
+5. In the preview screen displaying the first 20 records of the file, set the source configuration.

 6. Configure the dataset information or use the pre-filled values:

   - In the **Dataset name** field, enter the title for this dataset.
   - In the **Dataset technical identifier** field, enter a meaningful identifier for this dataset.